DustinBrett/daedalOS/README.md

 - Explorer
   - Filename is showing instead of app name in titlebar
-- Icons
+- Icon
   - WebODF icon for doc types
-- Windows
+- Focus
-  - Reopening explorer changes foreground id but not focus
+  - Reopening app changes foreground id but not focus
+  - Clicking iFrame doesn't focus window
-- Winamp
+  - Winamp titlebar not properly focused on load
-  - Titlebar should match foreground state on initial blur & mobile
+- Files
+  - Uploaded files not working on subsequent loads

 # MVP Refactors